VNC windows not opening

 - Close the tab as nothing will appear on that port

-#5 Updated by Ruben S. Montero about 5 years ago
+#5 Updated by Ruben S. Montero over 5 years ago

 - Tracker changed from Bug to Feature